technegit/gluonsoft-excel-or-word/README_EOW.md

 - eowtitles = title of table is array with alias;
 - eowdatasourcedata = datasource.data "json array";

-If you do not enter the field "eowfilename" it will automatically generate a name for the file.
+If you do not enter the field "eowfilename" it will automatically generate a name for the file and the without attribute "eowcolumnindex" will the natural order of the attributes of json.

 ####Example:
 ```